Bridging the Gap: Providing Post-Hoc Symbolic Explanations for Sequential Decision-Making Problems with Inscrutable Representations: Appendix

-\paragraph{Confidence Threshold} Our system currently expects to be provided a confidence threshold that decides the minimum confidence that must be attached to a given explanation to be provided to the user.
-This may be provided by the stakeholder of the domain/system, or but the decision to provide explanations could also be determined using decision-theoretic principles.
+\paragraph{Confidence Threshold} Our system currently expects to be provided a confidence threshold that decides the minimum confidence that must be satisfied by any explanation provided to the user.
+Such a threshold may be provided by the stakeholders of the domain/system or the user.
+One could also determine when to provide explanations based on decision-theoretic principles.
 Since the confidence values are just probabilities, if the system has access to penalty values attached to getting an explanation wrong, then it can associate an expected value to an explanation (since after all the confidence is just the probability of the fact being true) and use it drive its decisions.
 This penalty value could be associated with both the user potentially making a mistake because of incorrect information but also could be related to a loss of trust from the system providing an incorrect explanation.
-One could also use our explanatory methods along with the explanatory confidence in the context of trust-aware decision-making systems like \cite{zahedi2021trust}. \paragraph{Ethical Implications} The use of confidence values makes sure that the system is not giving explanations to humans that it doesn't have high confidence in, thereby sidestepping many of the core issues related to post hoc explanation.
-One of the assumptions we have made in the main paper that allows us to do this is that the agent can correctly reason over the internal model.
+One could also use our explanatory methods along with the explanatory confidence in the context of trust-aware decision-making systems like \cite{zahedi2021trust}. \paragraph{Ethical Implications} The use of confidence values makes sure that the system is not giving explanations to humans that it doesn't have high confidence in, thereby sidestepping many of the core issues related to post hoc explanations.
+One of the assumptions we have made in the main paper that allows us to do this is that the agent can correctly reason over its internal model.
 So if we can learn an equivalent representation for this internal model, then one could guarantee that the explanations are sound, in so far that the agent would only generate behaviors that align with the stated model components.
-Though this may not always be met, and the agent could generate behavior that need not conform to its internal models.
+However, this assumption may not always hold and the agent could generate behavior that may not conform to its internal models.
 Unfortunately, in such cases, we would need additional mechanisms to test whether the agent conforms to the identified model component.
 Otherwise, the explanation could lead to the human assigning undeserved trust to the agent.
-Though one scenario, where the soundness of the agent's reasoning process doesn't matter are cases where the mechanism described in the paper is being used purely as a way to generate preference accounts \cite{langley}, i.e., the system is purely trying to explain why one decision may be better than other in terms of its model of the task, regardless of how the agent generated the original decision.
+One scenario where the soundness of the agent's reasoning process doesn't matter are cases where the mechanism described in the paper is being used purely as a way to generate preference accounts \cite{langley}, i.e., the system is purely trying to explain why one decision may be better than other in terms of its model of the task, regardless of how the agent generated the original decision.
 Such explanations could be helpful in cases where the agent and the user are collaborating to generate better solutions.